Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Estimating the decisional states from data

 In general, the kernel $K(a;b)$ with $a$ and $b$ in the joint space $\{a,b\}\subset X\times Z$ is not separable: The density estimate is $\hat{p}(x,z)\propto\sum_{i=1}^{N}K(\boldsymbol{x_{i}},\boldsymbol{z_{i}};x,z)$, summing over all observation pairs $\left(\boldsymbol{x_{i}},\boldsymbol{z_{i}}\right)\in\mathbb{\mathcal{O}}$.
 In the particular case of separable kernels for the configuration space $X$ and the prediction space $Z$ we have instead: $\hat{p}(x,z)\propto\sum_{i=1}^{N}K^{x}(\boldsymbol{x_{i}};x)K^{z}(\boldsymbol{z_{i}};z)$.
 Even when the kernel is separable the user may benefit from the joint kernel approach: For analysing time series it is natural to consider a moving window of $dim(X\times Z)$ values and perform the density estimation on the joint space.
 In another example in Section \ref{sub:Image-segmentation} an image is considered as the limit distribution of a Markov Random Field \cite{AwateThesis}, and the density estimation is also performed on the joint space (with $Z$ being in that example the space of pixel values and $X$ the space of pixel neighbourhoods).

-In any case, the conditional probability density is estimated by integrating out the $\hat{p}(X)$ factor over $Z$: $\hat{p}(z|x)=\hat{p}(x,z)/\int_{\lyxmathsym{ζ}\in Z}\hat{p}(x,\lyxmathsym{ζ})$.
+In any case, the conditional probability density is estimated by integrating out the $\hat{p}(x)$ factor over $Z$: $\hat{p}(z|x)=\hat{p}(x,z)/\int_{\lyxmathsym{ζ}\in Z}\hat{p}(x,\lyxmathsym{ζ})$.
 Several sampling mechanisms are provided over $Z$ for the integration, including exhaustive listing of $Z$ for small search spaces.
 The adequate method depends on the particular user application.

 Computing the causal states (and the other states built on top of the causal states) only requires the conditional distributions, and not the joint ones.
 Without loss of generality it is thus possible to request that $K(a,a)=1$ with $a$ being $x$ or $z$ or the joint data $(x,z)$ depending on the above cases.
 For example, the radial basis function $K(a,b)=e^{-\|a-b\|^{2}/h}$, with $h$ the kernel width.
-Indeed, dividing by $\hat{p}(X)$ absorbs the change of scale.
+Indeed, dividing by $\hat{p}(x)$ absorbs the change of scale.
 Better numerical accuracy is however achieved by requesting $K(a,a)=1$, especially in high dimensions where the multivariate Normal kernel would lead to very small $K(a,a)$.

 The discrete case is recovered when choosing the delta function as a kernel.
 In that case, similar observations $(\boldsymbol{x_{i}},\boldsymbol{z_{i}})$ are effectively summed up for a given $\boldsymbol{x_{i}}$ and the probability estimator is an histogram.
-In practice it is preferable to use a specialised discrete estimator implementation for efficiency reasons in small search spaces.
+In practice it is preferable to use a specialised discrete estimator implementation for efficiency reasons.